Script Samples (Reporting Services)

 - You must have access to the report server that you are accessing with your script.

 - You must have appropriate permissions on the root folder of the report server you are accessing.
-For more information about permissions and user roles, see Managing Permissions and Security for Reporting Services.
+For more information about permissions and user roles, see Granting Permissions on a Native Mode Report Server.

 Location of the Script Files

-When you install the samples to the default installation directory, scripting samples are located by default in C:\Program Files\Microsoft SQL Server\90\Samples\Reporting Services\Script Samples.
+When you install the samples to the default installation directory, scripting samples are located by default in C:\Program Files\Microsoft SQL Server\100\Samples\Reporting Services\Script Samples.

 Running the Sample Scripts